framer/framer-x-for-teams-docs/content/Stepper.md

 ---

 A **Stepper** allows a user to choose a number between a minimum and maximum value.
-It may be "stepped", so that its value only changes in increments of a given number.

 ### Minimum Requirements

-The Stepper component should at least have the following:
+The Stepper component will be delivered as a code component and should at least have the following:

 - Default state
 - Click state